0ksks/memematch/slides.md

 </v-click>

 <!--
-Here's how MemeMatch works: When a user inputs their emotion, the agent extracts keywords, searches our database, and if the match quality is good enough, returns the results.
-Otherwise, it generates a new meme on the fly.
+The workflow: extract emotion keywords, search the database.
+If similarity score is above 0.8, return results.
+Otherwise, generate a new meme automatically.
 -->

 ---